varya/steroids/_posts/project_configuration/2013-08-26-custom-dependencies-tasks.markdown

 ## Pre- and post-make hooks

-When you press enter in the Steroids console (i.e. the Terminal running `$ steroids connect`), Steroids npm runs a series of internal commands.
+When you press enter in the Steroids console (i.e. the Terminal running `$ steroids connect`), Steroids CLI runs a series of internal commands.
 One of these is `$ steroids make`, which creates the `dist/` folder and its contents.
 The `dist/` folder contains the final app structure that is then copied onto the actual mobile devices.

-The `make` task runs a series of [Grunt.js](http://gruntjs.com/) tasks, including compiling SASS and CoffeeScript, merging layouts and views in the `app/` directory, copying everything to the `dist/` folder etc. (You can see the actual tasks that are run in the [GruntDefaults.coffee](https://github.com/AppGyver/steroids/blob/master/src/steroids/GruntDefaults.coffee) file in the Steroids npm source.)
+The `make` task runs a series of [Grunt.js](http://gruntjs.com/) tasks, including compiling SASS and CoffeeScript, merging layouts and views in the `app/` directory, copying everything to the `dist/` folder etc. (You can see the actual tasks that are run in the [GruntDefaults.coffee](https://github.com/AppGyver/steroids/blob/master/src/steroids/GruntDefaults.coffee) file in the Steroids CLI source.)

 The [config/application.coffee][config-application-coffee-guide] file has support for custom pre- and post-make hooks with the `steroids.config.hooks` property.
 The first hook is run before the `make` command: